Pusha T: 2018–2022: Daytona and It's Almost Dry

 On April 19, 2018, Kanye West announced on his Twitter page that Pusha T's King Push album would be released on May 25, 2018.
 On May 23, 2018, Pusha T announced on his Twitter page that he changed the album title from King Push to Daytona.
 The album garnered controversy when West spent $85,000 to acquire the cover art: a photo of Whitney Houston's drug-filled bathroom, taken in her Atlanta, Georgia residence in 2006.
 Not only did the content of the album cover cause outside controversy, but Pusha T claims to not have agreed with the price West paid for the photo.
 On May 25, 2018, Daytona released to critical acclaim.
 It received an 86 on Metacritic, indicating "universal acclaim".
 Subsequently, he was named the "Best Rapper Alive" by Complex for 2018 for his work on Daytona and his diss track "The Story of Adidon".
 The album received praise from hip-hop veterans Nas and P. Diddy, calling it "a classic album" and "a modern day masterpiece".
+In 2024, Billboard named it as the 2nd 'Most Scathing Hip-Hop Diss of All Time'.

 In February 2020, Pusha T started a new record label, Heir Wave Media Group, to sign and develop artists from the Virginia area.
-He remained the president of G.O.O.D.
-Music while focusing on building a roster of artists from his home state.
+He remained the president of GOOD Music while focusing on building a roster of artists from his home state.
 In creating the label, Pusha cited his desire to recruit "album artists" who craft narratives and larger stories throughout their projects.
 Local artists were encouraged to submit music to the Heir Wave Music YouTube channel and a weekly radio show on a local station, 103 Jamz FM.
 In the label's first year, Heir Wave Music signed Kahri 1k, Shaolinn, Leeto, and WhyNotDuce.